Surviving Dorm Life: Learning to Live Together at Your Summer Intensive

 Learning to Coexist

 Attending a summer program in a new city may seem like wading into strange and potentially unfriendly waters.
-“My first summer away, I was definitely nervous,” says Tulsa Ballet senior soloist Cavan Conley.
+“My first summer away, I was definitely nervous,” says San Francisco Ballet soloist Cavan Conley.
 “I didn’t know if these dancers were going to be miles beyond my ability.
 I had no idea if I was going to fit in.”
 But he soon realized that he wasn’t alone in this fear, and it was nice to be around like-minded, dedicated ballet students: “It’s amazing to be in a place where everyone has a common interest like dance.
 That’s not something you’re always surrounded by, even at your local studio.”

 Cavan Conley in rehearsal at Tulsa Ballet.
 Photo Courtesy Tulsa Ballet.